CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 dotnet new --list AE
     ```

-Create a new folder – named FirstPlugin in this example (mkdir FirstPlugin).
+Create a new folder for your plugin project (e.g., FirstPlugin):

 Go to the folder (cd .\FirstPlugin).

 Use the following command to create a new template to work on it later (ctaepluginjs in this example).
-It has to be created along with two mandatory parameters: RoutePrefix (testPlugin in this example) and PluginID (Compu:Tec.AppEngine.Plugin.Test in this example:
+It has to be created along with two mandatory parameters: RoutePrefix (testPlugin in this example) and PluginID (Compu:Tec.AppEngine.Plugin.Test in this example):

     ```bash
 dotnet new ctaeplugints --RoutePrefix testPlugin --PluginId CompuTec.AppEngine.Plugin.Test